c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 - Bank 2: ``$8000 - $bfff``
 - Bank 3: ``$c000 - $ffff``

-This means that a bitmap graphic can not be half in one bank and half in another.
-It has to all be in one bank.
+This means that a bitmap graphic can not be half in one bank and the other half in another.
+The entire bitmap must be in only one bank.

 That is not all.
 It can not be anywhere in the bank.
-There are places special to put bitmaps, charset and screen RAM.
+There are special places to put bitmaps, charset and screen RAM.

-And that adds to other limitations not discussed here.
 To tell the VIC which bank to use is done through the registry `$dd00`_ of CIA 2, like this:

 .. code:: asm